WSB-TV: History

 WSB-TV first began broadcasting on September 29, 1948, originally broadcasting on channel 8.
 It is the first television station in Georgia, and only the second station south of Washington, D.C., five months behind Richmond, Virginia's WTVR-TV (channel 6).
 The station was founded by James M. Cox, publisher of The Atlanta Journal, and who also owned WSB radio (AM 750 and 104.5 FM, now on 98.5 FM).
-Cox Enterprises owned WSB AM-FM-TV under the banner of Miami Valley Broadcasting Inc., which later changed its name to the current Cox Media Group.
+Cox Enterprises owned WSB AM-FM-TV through its Dayton, Ohio-based subsidiary Miami Valley Broadcasting Inc., now known as Cox Media Group.
 The station was originally a primary NBC affiliate, owing to its radio sister's longtime affiliation with NBC Radio.
 It also carried some ABC programming from 1948 until 1951.

 In 1950, Cox bought Atlanta's other major newspaper, The Atlanta Constitution, from its longtime owners, the Howell family.
 Both newspapers owned broadcast properties.
 Included in the latter were AM station WCON (550 kHz), which ceased operations May 31, 1950, in favor of the clear channel WSB; WCON-FM, which was merged with WSB-FM on the former's 98.5 MHz frequency; and the construction permit for WCON-TV (channel 2), which before the merger had begun construction on its tower at 780 Willoughby Way that it billed as the world's tallest.
 However, Cox now had a problem.
 At the time, the Federal Communications Commission (FCC) did not permit the sale of television station construction permits, considering it "trafficking".
 Cox thus had no choice but to keep the construction permit for WCON-TV rather than the already-operating WSB-TV.
 To solve the problem, Cox sold the channel 8 license for $525,000 to Broadcasting, Inc., a group of local businessmen, in 1951, with plans to move the WSB-TV call letters and intellectual unit to channel 2.
 The sale was challenged by applicants for additional stations that were affected by the then-ongoing freeze on new construction permits, including Georgia Tech (owners of WGST radio) and Decatur radio station owner, E. D. Rivers, in part because planned allocation changes meant that there would be no further commercial VHF stations for Atlanta and they sought to operate the channel as well.